t16ing/.ranger/README.md

 .ranger
 ===

-This is my personal Ranger configurations located at `~/.config/ranger`.
+This is my personal Ranger configuration, which is located at `~/.config/ranger`.

 <!-- vim-markdown-toc GFM -->